 The Oxwed LLP holds loans from the Council which were agreed through the Council's normal governance processes.
-At balance sheet date the amount due from Oxwed LLP was £19.615 million.
-The OCHL Group has been advanced loans of £40.659 million, including accrued interest, which were agreed through the Council's normal governance processes, to purchase properties from the Council and other parties.
-Oxford Direct Services Limited holds assets leased from the Council to the value of £6.328 million as at balance sheet date, the Council has £1.875 million of debtors outstanding owed from ODSL, £5.509 million of creditor balances sat with the Council owed to ODSL and ODSTL and ODSL undertakes a significant level of work for the Council.
+At balance sheet date the amount due from Oxwed LLP was £21.120 million.
+The OCHL Group has been advanced loans of £10.151 million, including accrued interest, which were agreed through the Council's normal governance processes, to finance property developments.
+Oxford Direct Services Limited holds assets leased from the Council to the value of £5.475 million as at balance sheet date.
+ODSTL and ODSL undertakes a significant level of work for the Council.